jerozerbib/Teaching-HEIGVD-AIT-2019-Labo-Docker/report/rapport.md

 We did not encounter many difficulties in this part (except the fact that the path were bloated a bit but no big deal).
 Everything ran smoothly and we did not spend a lot of time doing the manipulations.

 As for the installation of a  *process supervisor*, we found that it would be useful in order to run multiple processes in the same `Docker` *container*.
 As it was stated in the documentation of the lab, `Docker` is made to run a single process per *container*.

 If we want to bypass the single process implementation, we have to start a little process, `init` in our case, that runs as our main process and start other secondaries processes as the multiple processes we need.
 From there, we set up `S6` to manage our processes.

 At the end, we can see that the `init` process start the `Docker` configuration and `S6` will manage the other applications processes.

 ## Task 2 :  Add a tool to manage membership in the web server cluster

 ### Deliverable 1 : Provide the docker log output for each of the containers: `ha`, `s1` and `s2`.
 You need to create a folder `logs` in your repository to store the files separately from the lab report.
 For each lab task create a folder and name it using the task number.
 No need to create a folder when there are no logs

 Check [Task 2](../logs/task_2).
-The name of the files are *ha*, *s1* and *s2*
+The files are called *ha*, *s1* and *s2*

 ### Deliverable 2 : Give the answer to the question about the existing problem the with the current solution.